Config Server Firewall

 Get-ExecutionPolicy

-In the preceding example, we change the execution policy to Bypass, which allows the script to run without any restriction.
+In the previous example, we set the execution policy to Bypass, allowing the script to run without any restrictions.

-The following are possible values for the execution policy in Windows PowerShell.
+The following are the possible values for the execution policy in Windows PowerShell: